Exploring Brussels and its attractions on foot is the best option as most sights such as museums, parks and monuments are located close to each other.

 National trains in Brussels are convenient for inter-region and inter-city travel.
 Brussels South is one of the main train stations and is connected to the Ringway metro line and tramways in Brussels.
 Brussels Central is an underground train station located in the city centre, between the North and South stations while Brussels North station manages the trains to the airport, Antwerp, Amsterdam and Cologne.

 Brussels Metro that dates back to 1976 operates through six underground lines.
 Prominent 'M' in white on blue background denotes the metro stations which also are accessible from street level.

 Tram and Bus

-If you want to skip walking and all the other ways of traveling, take a tram or a bus.
+If you want to skip walking and all the other ways of travelling, take a tram or a bus.
 Do not forget that the trams and buses only stop on request.
 If you want to board the bus or tram, raise your hand to indicate that you want to hop on the tram/bus.

 Brussels being an eco-friendly city offers 'Velo' the bicycles.
 The city is dotted with around 180 bike-hire terminals that are open for 24 hours a day.
-When you hire a bike, the first half hour is free of charge.
+When you hire a bike, the first half-hour is free of charge.
 The bikes can be hired for a day or for a week as well.